How does structure and bonding explain the physical properties of substances?

 Types of bonding

-Ionic bonding is the electrostatic attraction between oppositely charged ions in a lattice, giving high melting points, brittleness, and conductivity only when molten or dissolved.
+- Ionic bonding is the electrostatic attraction between oppositely charged ions in a three-dimensional lattice.
+It gives high melting points, hardness with brittleness (the lattice shatters when like charges are forced together), and electrical conductivity only when molten or dissolved.

-Covalent bonding shares electron pairs between atoms.
+- Covalent bonding shares electron pairs between atoms.
 Covalent molecular substances have strong bonds within molecules but weak forces between them, so they melt and boil at low temperatures.
-Covalent network solids such as diamond have a continuous lattice of strong bonds and very high melting points.
+Covalent network solids such as diamond and silicon dioxide have a continuous lattice of strong covalent bonds and very high melting points.

-Metallic bonding is the attraction between a lattice of positive ions and a sea of delocalised electrons, giving good conductivity, malleability and a range of melting points.
+- Metallic bonding is the attraction between a lattice of positive ions and a sea of delocalised electrons, giving good electrical and thermal conductivity, malleability and ductility, and a range of melting points.

 Intermolecular forces

-- Dispersion (London) forces act between all molecules and arise from temporary dipoles.
+- Dispersion (London) forces act between all molecules and arise from temporary dipoles caused by the constant movement of electrons.
 They strengthen with more electrons, so larger molecules have higher boiling points.

 - Dipole-dipole forces act between polar molecules, where a permanent partial charge separation attracts neighbouring molecules.

-Solubility follows like dissolves like.
-Polar and hydrogen-bonding substances dissolve in polar solvents like water; non-polar substances dissolve in non-polar solvents.
+Solubility follows the rule like dissolves like.
+Polar and hydrogen-bonding substances dissolve in polar solvents such as water because favourable solute-solvent attractions replace the solute-solute and solvent-solvent attractions; non-polar substances dissolve in non-polar solvents.
+This is why short-chain alcohols mix with water while long-chain hydrocarbons do not.

-Electrical conductivity needs mobile charge carriers.
-Metals conduct via delocalised electrons; ionic compounds conduct only when molten or dissolved because the ions become free to move; molecular substances generally do not conduct.
+Electrical conductivity requires mobile charge carriers.
+Metals conduct through delocalised electrons in any state; ionic compounds conduct only when molten or dissolved, because then the ions are free to move; molecular substances generally do not conduct because they have no free charges.

 In the exam, identify the bonding type first, then for molecular substances name the specific intermolecular force, and link its strength directly to the property you are explaining.